 I was looking forward to showing off Matteo and seeing my family after the grueling weekend.
 They asked all sorts of questions about the process.
 They asked for the time when he was born, and I told them 9:49am.
 Marcello disagreed with me, and my mom said that she believed him since I was all drugged up.
 But turned out I was right! 😉 A lot of those first few moments were a blur; however, I do remember being miserable when the nurse made me get out of bed.
 It was a very painful experience, but they make you do it to prevent blood clots.
 I don't remember it clearly, but one of the first great moments was holding Matteo against my chest – skin to skin – and just closing my eyes.

-By Wednesday, we were both getting sick of being in the hospital and being dependent upon staff for everything – food, medicine, and supplies.
-Luckily we got to go home Thursday, but since the hospital had been so busy we were not discharged until about 7:00pm.
+By Wednesday, we were both getting sick of being in the hospital and being dependent upon staff for everything.
+Luckily we got to go home Thursday!
+But since the hospital had been so busy we were not discharged until about 7:00pm.
 We were all happy to be heading home despite all of the new obstacles that would meet us there.

 My birth process was not perfect, but it did get my son here safely!
 And I certainly would not trade him for anything in the world!